 So what Jesus has done is break decisively the necessary connection between worship and its outward and localized associations.
 It is mainly something inward and free from locality.
 This is what he meant when he said, “This people honors me with their lips, but their heart is far from me.
 In vain do they worship me” (Matthew 15:8–9).
 When the heart is far from God, worship is vain, empty, non-existent.
 The experience of the heart is the defining, vital, indispensable essence of worship.

-True Worship is not Oriented on a Place or an Event
+True Worship Is Not Oriented to a Place or an Event

 I think the reason is that the word did not make clear enough the inward, spiritual nature of true worship.
 It carried significant connotations of place and form.
 The word was associated with bodily bowing down and with the actual presence of a visible manifestation to bow down before.